 A healthy balanced diet of whole foods rich in vitamins, nutrients, and DHA omega-3 fatty acids may protect the brain.
 To learn more about specific nutritional strategies and brain health, click here.
 Many tools can help you track the food you eat and get the right nutrition for you.
 Here's a review of some well-rated food and nutrition tracking tools of 2015.

 Some chronic diseases can raise the risk of dementia and some medications can impair your brain's function.
 Periodically review your medications and supplements with your physician.
 Work with them to manage your health.
 Your smart phone and computer can help manage your medications.
 Visit MedActionPlan.com for help scheduling your meds, Drugs.com to check drug interactions, and this article for the top ten iPhone apps for medication management.

 Depression may impair cognitive health, causing memory loss and attention deficits.
 It can be treatable with medications and psychotherapy.
 Both the Anxiety and Depression Association of America and the Depression and Bipolar Support Alliance offer resources to help you manage your depression or anxiety.

 Stimulate your brain throughout life by engaging socially and intellectually.
 Education at any age may protect against cognitive decline.
-Brain games from Lumosity or the AARP can keep you cognitively-engaged.
-And if you love learning, try taking a class at one of the many Osher LifeLong Learning Institutes, the Khan Academy, or your local community college.
+Consider taking a class at one of the many Osher LifeLong Learning Institutes, the Khan Academy, or your local community college.
 Volunteering is a fun way to stay socially-engaged and stimulated - visit Experience Corps, Volunteer Match, Serve.gov, or Volunteer.gov to learn more.
 See agewatch.net for more discussion

 Scientists are working hard to develop effective treatments for cognitive aging and dementia.
 You can help!
 Support drug discovery through the Alzheimer's Drug Discovery Foundation.
 Advocate for research through USAgainstAlzheimers and other groups.
 Participate in clinical research -- patients with dementia can connect with trials at TrialMatch and at CureFinder.
 Even if you don’t have Alzheimer’s disease, you can help advance research by participating in the Cleveland Clinic's Healthy Brains, the Alzheimer’s Prevention Registry or the Brain Health Registry.